sharkwouter/zt1-engine/README.md

 To build ZT1-Engine, first makes sure the following dependencies are installed:

-- libzip-dev
-- libsdl2-dev
-- libsdl2-image-dev
-- libsdl2-mixer-dev
-- libsdl2-ttf-dev
+- libz-dev

 Then run the following commands:

 ```
+git clone --recurse-submodules --remote-submodules https://github.com/sharkwouter/zt1-engine.git
+cd zt1-engine
 mkdir build
 cd build
 cmake ..
 make
 ```

-Now copy all the Zoo Tycoon files into the build directory and start it with:
+Now copy all the Zoo Tycoon files into the `zt1-engine/build` directory.

+The engine can be started by double clicking zt1-engine or running it like this from the terminal:

 ```
 ./zt1-engine